CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 ### Encryption Ciphers used by Customer Key

-Customer Key uses various encryption ciphers to encrypt keys as shown in the following figure:
+Customer Key uses various encryption ciphers to encrypt keys, as shown in the following figure:

 ![](./media/customer-key-encryption.png)